Photo from Faith No More Blog

 Dean: It was scary to get on stage mid-show because they create such intense energy as a live band that it was hard to just jump up there cold.
 But, I loved that I got to play with Ron & Russell and then alone with the band.
 All in all it was an enjoyable experience, albeit entirely surreal.

-Also see our Faith No More article and article about FNM's Angel Dust
+Also see our Faith No More article, an article about FNM's Angel Dust and a tribute to FNM singer Chuck Mosley

 |MAIN PAGE||ARTICLES||STAFF/FAVORITE MUSIC||LINKS|